SamuriCoder/hummify/README.md

-# Songless Clone
+# Hummify

-A music guessing game inspired by [Songless](https://lessgames.com/songless), built with Next.js and the Deezer API.
+A music guessing game inspired by the concept of [Songless](https://lessgames.com/songless), built with Next.js and the Deezer API.

 ## Features